RIVEN is an absolutely gorgeous game, with a staggering attention to detail, but it has been for quite some time, in dire need of a UI overhaul.

 Myst as a series is somewhat classifiable as fantasy/interdimensional steampunk but it avoids the pitfalls of steampunk which can risk glorifying a Victorian era culture.
 Riven is fairly clearly not doing so - its message is clearly anti-colonialist, anti-imperialist, pro-freedom.
 In this way it uses the steampunk theme as a means to critique, not celebrate, historical wrongs and abuses of power by the white male European/American establishment.

-So... bro gamers won.
+And in the end... bro gamers won.
 Myst's general brand of gaming is niche and no longer widely relevant.
 That said: It's still possible someone will push something *sort of like* Myst into the zeitgeist again someday.
 It just requires a few fresh puzzle mechanics and good execution.
 As genres come and go in cycles, so Myst opened up a subgenre with [potential] mass appeal if done right, a genre that won't ever fully vanish but is for now, sort of resigned to obscurity.

 As for whether Myst or Riven 'killed' the adventure genre, I'd argue they kept the genre in the public eye longer and more prominently than it otherwise might have been.
-Other truly innovative adventure titles were routinely tanking on the sales charts by 1997, including even the excellent 'Grim Fandango' which is often considered one of the best in the category.
+Other truly innovative adventure titles were routinely tanking on the sales charts by 1997, including even the excellent 'Grim Fandango' [1996] which is often considered one of the best in the category.
 Riven's status as a sales hit helped prop up the perception of continuing success for the broader puzzle/adventure category and possibly made it seem 'still viable' at least a bit longer, perhaps even helping the likes of not only additional Myst titles but circa-2000 classics like 'The Longest Journey' and 'Syberia' get off the ground.

 And even today, long after the genre's supposed 'death', there are puzzle/adventure titles being made, usually by the indie developer scene that has boomed since the mid 2000s and that has taken inspiration from the genre and from Myst, and pushed the category in new directions.

 This genre is in no way dead, only dormant and currently resigned to the background, the land of indie gaming.
+The closest that any type of puzzle game has come to a mainstream resurgence since the 1990s was in 2007, with 'Portal' and that was a puzzle platformer, not a classic adventure game.

-Riven was arguably the peak for Cyan as a game studio creatively, but it was also the start of Cyan's decline commercially.
+Riven was arguably a peak for Cyan as a game studio creatively, but it was also the start of Cyan's decline commercially.
 Myst blew the world away in '93 and Riven, despite being intricately detailed and deep on a whole other level, was only half as successful on sales charts.

 I personally get the sense, having discussed my Myst obsession with others, that many of them couldn't get through Myst itself, much less Riven, which was the wider problem with this series.
 Myst was hard enough that many more casual gamers roped in by the then-amazing artistry of it never finished the thing, and Riven was harder than Myst was.
 Which meant no Myst title of any kind after Riven actually ever managed to sell even two million copies.